harryzhou2000/OblivionSP/readme.md

 **MAKE SURE YOU HAVE GONE THROUGH THE FLIGHT MANUAL (at least part 2.1. and 2.2.)
 BEFORE FLYING**

+[GitHub Repo page](https://github.com/harryzhou2000/OblivionSP) illustrate the same document but with better formatting.
+The table of functions in 3. is formatted correctly there.

 ## 1. HF-12 Oblivion
 ![](https://i.postimg.cc/d3KjbLJ6/MainView.jpg)